-Whenever something’s wrong with a WordPress site, the first rule of thumb is to disable plugins and possibly revert to the default theme.
+Whenever something’s wrong with a WordPress site, the first rule of thumb is to disable plugins and revert to the default theme if possible.
 Depending on the nature of the error, that is not always an option.
-The back end (dashboard) may also be down, you may not have FTP access to manually disable plugins or themes and so on.
+The back end (dashboard) may also be down or you may not have FTP access to manually disable plugins and themes.

 Enter Safe Mode.
 Safe Mode will completely disable all plugins and the active theme temporarily for a single page view – ultimately enabling you to log in and remove the offending plugin.
 (This is not guaranteed to work in all scenarios, please read the disclaimer)

 If your site crashes due to an upsetting plugin or theme, all you have to do is add a querystring parameter to the URL.
-That will temporarily disable all plugins for that single page view, as well as temporarily activate a default theme if such is installed.
+Doing that will temporarily disable all plugins for that single page view, as well as temporarily activate a default theme if one is installed.